Grand Parade Campus, University of Brighton

 BBM Responsibilities: Project Architect, material searches and research and contract administrator

-The brief for this project was to design and construct a permanent academic building that was also an open studio for use by local community groups, businesses, schools & colleges.
-The ambition was also to construct the building using material discarded by others and crucially to do this including students and other young people in the design and build process; to use these processes as a ‘live’ pedagogic tool.
+The brief for this project was to design and construct a permanent academic building that was also an open studio to be used by local community groups, businesses, schools & colleges.
+The ambition was to construct the building using material discarded by others and crucially to include students and other young people in the design and build process; using it as a ‘live’ pedagogic tool.

-The Brighton Waste House as it became known was opened in June 2014 and continues to be a ‘live’ on-going research project and permanent new design workshop (it is not a dwelling) focused on enabling open discussion and understanding of sustainable development.
-It is situated on campus at The University of Brighton’s College for Arts & Humanities at Grand Parade.
-Designed by Senior Lecturer & Architect Duncan Baker-Brown, together with undergraduate architecture & interior architecture students, this project was built by apprentices from The Mears Group, students from City College Brighton & Hove and The Faculty of Arts as well as volunteers.
-In all over 350 students helped with the project.
+The Brighton Waste House opened in June 2014 and continues to be a ‘live’ on-going research project and permanent new design workshop focused on enabling open discussion and understanding of sustainable development.
+Situated on campus at The University of Brighton’s College for Arts & Humanities at Grand Parade, the Waste House was designed by Senior Lecturer & Architect Duncan Baker-Brown.

-About 65% of the waste material utilised in this building is from the notoriously wasteful construction industry (around 20% of construction material ends up in landfill-WRAP).
-However the idea was developed further with Cat Fletcher founder of FREEGLE UK.
-Cat suggested the we draw attention to the huge environmental consequences of throwing away everyday consumable domestic objects, as well as including other industrial waste streams in the project.
-Therefore the Waste House also ‘locks’ other sources of waste material, often utilising it as low to medium grade insulation.
+Cat Fletcher, founder of FREEGLE UK, suggested that we use this project to draw attention to the huge environmental consequences of throwing away everyday consumable domestic objects.
+Therefore the Waste House also ‘locks away’ other sources of waste material, such as duvets and toothbrushes, often using them as low to medium grade insulation.

-In the meantime we are currently testing the performance of the unusual fabric of the Waste House.
-For example The Faculty of Science & Engineering embedded sensors in the external walls to monitor their performance.
-We are also ‘locking’ toxic plastic waste to draw attention to the fact that most plastics end up in our ocean GYRE’S. Our ambition is to create a lively debate within and beyond the world of architecture & design about the huge potentials within what is broadly called ‘The Circular Economy’, and by default to encourage creative thought while highlighting that many positive things are actually happening in UK and beyond; people are already busy trying to sort out these problems, and the Waste House is able to provide inspiration for students, professions and community groups who are interested in contributing to this knowledge exchange.
+We are currently testing the performance of the unusual fabric of the Waste House.
+The Faculty of Science & Engineering embedded sensors in the external walls to monitor their performance.
+Our ambition is to create a lively debate within the world of architecture and design and beyond about the huge potential within ‘The Circular Economy’, and to encourage creative thought while highlighting that many positive things are actually happening in UK and beyond.

-Now an open design research studio, run in partnership with our colleagues delivering the Sustainable Design MA on campus who us it as their teaching studio for two days a week, the Brighton Waste House is be available to schools, colleges and community groups for ‘green’ themed events and any interested parties can join in with sustainable design workshops and events curated by designers, artists, makers, builders, scientists writers-in-residence, whoever is interested.
+Now an open design research studio, run in partnership with our colleagues delivering the Sustainable Design MA on campus, the Brighton Waste House is available to schools, colleges and community groups for ‘green’ themed events.
+Any interested parties can join in with sustainable design workshops and events curated by designers, artists, makers, builders, scientists, and writers-in-residence.

 For further information check out the Waste House website: http://arts.brighton.ac.uk/projects/wastehouse